-In 2019 Markham Centre had a density of 71 residents and jobs per hectare when measured across the entire Regional Centre, or 180 residents and jobs per hectare when measured across only the developed lands, which approaches the 200 residents and jobs per hectare target.
+In 2022, Markham Centre had a density of 74.0 residents and jobs per hectare when measured across the entire Regional Centre which has increased from 71.4 residents and jobs per hectare in 2019.
 There is considerable development potential remaining in Markham Centre which will help to achieve the target over time.
+The 2022 numbers were prepared based on the expanded Markham Centre study boundary.

-Although development in Langstaff Gateway has not yet begun, the Langstaff Gateway Secondary Plan provides for a 47 hectare high density Centre of 30,000 residents well served by subway, GO rail and bus rapid transit, which is planned to meet the target.
+Although development in Langstaff Gateway has not yet begun, the 2010 Langstaff Gateway Secondary Plan provides for a 47 hectare high density Centre of 30,000 residents well served by subway, GO rail and bus rapid transit, which is planned to meet the target.
+It is noted that additional residential development can be expected to increase based on recent provincial approvals for the Bridge Station Transit Oriented Community (TOC) which will accommodate approximately 20,500 units.